gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         return {period, compare, before, after, primaryDate, secondaryDate};
     }
     ```
    We called this method from the constructor to create a date query, and this is how it's implemented.
-All it does is call two methods that we imported from `'@woocommerce/date'`, and wraps the resulting data into a single object.
+All it does is call two methods that we imported from `'@woocommerce/date'`, and wrap the resulting data into a single object.
 We'll use this method again when we create an event handler that updates `SalesByCountryReport` every time we select a new date range.

 If you refresh our extension's page in the browser, you can see that it now contains a date range selector, just like the one used in out-of-the-box WooCommerce analytics reports.
 Nice!

 ![Date range selector](img/date_range.png)

 ### Adding a report summary

 Let's now add a summary area to display total sales, orders and countries.
 Remember that `SalesByCountryReport` has mock data loaded into its state, and we can display that data for our UI to make sense.

 1. In `SalesByCountryReport`'s `render()` method, add the following code right before the `return` statement: